Europe and Eurasia (EE) Regional Opportunities

 - Researchers from all countries may apply to the National Institutes of Health (NIH) for for support of cooperative activities in basic biomedical and biobehavioral research.

 - The European Commission is developing a network of European researchers in the U.S. to be named "ERA-Link" for communication and networking among them and across the Atlantic.
-For more information, see the European Union website, then search for ERA-Link.
+For more information, see the European Commission website / ERA-Link.

 For the countries listed below, foreign colleagues should submit parallel proposals.